4 Searching the Literature

 Like screening and extraction, critical appraisal should be done independently by two reviewers.
 Each reviewer rates each study on each domain, then reviewers compare and reconcile differences.

-Present your critical appraisal results in your review—typically as a summary table or figure showing risk of bias judgments across studies and domains.
+Present your critical appraisal results in your review.
+Typically this is done as a summary table or figure showing risk of bias judgments across studies and domains.
 This transparency helps readers interpret your findings.

 STEP 9: META-ANALYSIS (OPTIONAL)